kwanele-simelane/my-profile/README.md

 I am available to collaborate on any open source projects on any language and any software development tool.

-# Collaborate with me on social media
+# Connect with me on social media
 - twitter: https://twitter.com/kwanele_dev
 - dev.to: https://dev.to/kwanele_dev
 - github: https://github.com/kwanele-simelane